 1. Project title: 2.
 Lead agency name and address: 3.
-Contact person and phone number: 4.
-5. Project location: Project sponsor's name and address: 6.
+Contact person and phone number: Project location: 5.
+Project sponsor's name and address: 6.
 General plan designation: 7.
 Zoning: 8.
-Prior Environmental Document(s) Analyzing the Effects of the Infill Project (including State Clearinghouse Number if assigned): 9.
-Location of Prior Environmental Document(s) Analyzing the Effects of the Infill Project: 10.
-Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or of site features necessary for its implementation.
+Prior Environmental Document(s) Analyzing the Effects of the Infill Project (including State Clearinghouse Number if assigned) 9.
+Location of Prior Environmental Document(s) Analyzing the Effects of the Infill Project: L 10.
+Description of project: (Describe the whole action involved, including but not limited to later phases of the project, and any secondary, support, or off-site features necessary for its implementation.
 Attach additional sheets if necessary.)
-11. Surrounding land uses and setting: Briefly describe the project's surroundings, including any prior uses of the project site, or, if vacant, describe the urban uses that exist on at least 75% of the project's perimeter: 12.
-Other public agencies whose approval is required (e.g., permits, financing approval, or participation agreement.)
-Pro TISFACTION OF APPENDIX M PERFORMANCE STANDARDS vide the information demonstrating that the infill project satisfies the performance standards in Appendix M below.
-For mixed-use projects, the dominant use will determine which performance standards apply to the entire project. loos the non-residential infill project include a renewable energy feature?
-If so, describe below.
-If not, explain below why it is not feasible to do so. or o If the project site is included on any list compiled pursuant to Section 65962.5 of the Government Code, either provide documentation of remediatio describe the recommendations provided in a preliminary endangerment assessment or comparable document that will be implemented as part of the
+11. Surrounding land uses and setting: Briefly describe the project's surroundings, including any prior uses of the project site, or, if vacant, describe the urban uses that exist on at least 75% of the project's perimeter: 12 Other public agencies whose approval is required (e.g., permits, financing approval, or perficipation agreement.)
+13) Have California Native American tribes traditionally and culturally affiliated with the project area requested consultatio pursuant to Public Resources Code section 21080.3.1?
+If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?